Thorn (letter): Icelandic

+Albanian

+The letter thorn was used to represent the voiceless dental fricative (/θ/) in the historic Agimi alphabet, which provided a one-letter-per-sound alternative to the various scripts used for the Albanian language at the time.
+Several magazines and books were published using this alphabet from 1901 to 1908, when a unified Albanian alphabet was adopted at the Congress of Manastir.

 Computing codes

 Uppercase and lowercase forms of thorn have Unicode encodings:

 These Unicode codepoints were inherited from ISO/IEC 8859-1 ("ISO Latin-1") encoding.

 Variants

 Various forms of thorn were used for medieval scribal abbreviations: